srushtipujari/Event-Search/README.md

 # Event-Search
 ## Overview

 The Event Search and Statistics Dashboard is a comprehensive web application that allows users to explore, filter, and visualize event data stored in Elasticsearch.
 It features a search functionality for finding specific events and a statistics section for visualizing event trends.
+The data used for this project includes around 1000 events across the USA, sourced from the Ticketmaster API.

 ## Features